SpottdApp/spottd-backend/README.md

 delete image by id

 ####GET /images/all
-returns array of image IDs and URLs
+returns array of all images

+####GET /images/nearby
+returns array of images with a latidude/longitude near a latitude/longitude passed in the request body

 ####GET images/:id
 url for specific image